arangodb/arangodb/Documentation/Books/Manual/Graphs/SmartGraphs/README.md

 * Social Networks

   Typically the feature here is the region/country users live in.
-  Every user typicalliy has more contacts in the same region/country then she has in other regions/countries
+  Every user typically has more contacts in the same region/country then she has in other regions/countries

 * Transport Systems

   For those also the feature is the region/country.
-You have many local transportion but only few accross countries.
+You have many local transportation but only few across countries.

 * E-Commerce